encryption-alliance/unified-vault-format/vault metadata/README.md

 * `initialSeed` (immutable): The ID of the initial seed (may be used for non-rotating keys)
 * `latestSeed`: The ID of the most recently added seed.
 Used to derive keys for newly added files (changing it allows [key rotation](key-rotation.md))
 * `kdf` (immutable): A (fast) [KDF](../kdf/README.md) to derive purpose-built subkeys from the seeds.
 The key length depends on `fileFormat` and `nameFormat`
 * `kdfSalt` (immutable): A 32 byte random value for salting the [KDF](../kdf/README.md) which can in turn be used to generate further salts or IVs, avoiding reuse.
+Encoded in base64.

 > [!IMPORTANT]
 > Implementors MUST make sure to leniently parse this JSON object in regards to unknown fields.
 Further fields MAY be added for vendor-specific use.